-It should be emphasised that the A.M.
-Best Group specialises in providing ratings exclusively to the insurance sector.
+It should be emphasised that the Group specialises in providing ratings exclusively to the insurance sector.
 Neither AMBAP nor its subsidiary company (AMBAPS) which is domiciled in Singapore, issues Structured Finance Ratings, or provides Sovereign Ratings.

 AMBAP is solely concerned with the production of credit ratings.
-The wider Group provides a range of insurance-information products and reports to the insurance sector.
+There are other entities in the Group which provide a range of insurance-information products and reports to the insurance sector.
 However, these revenue streams do not form part of the accounting figures for AMBAP.

-In accordance with the CCPPCRS, AMBAP is required to disclose the parties (i.e. a single issuer, originator, arranger, client or subscriber and/or any affiliate of such issuer, originator, arranger, client or subscriber) where total remuneration exceeds 5% of the Company's total annual revenue.
-The total remuneration from one organization, China Investment Corporation, exceeded the 5% of total annual revenue disclosure threshold for the year ended 31 December 2016.
-No other single issuer or organisation's remuneration was over 5% of AMBAP's total annual revenue for the year ended 31 December 2016.
+In accordance with the CCPPCRS, AMBAP is required to disclose the parties (i.e. a single issuer, originator, arranger, client or subscriber and/or any affiliate of such issuer, originator, arranger, client or subscriber) where total remuneration exceeds 5% of AMBAP's total annual revenue.
+The remuneration from China Taiping Insurance Group exceeded 5% of total annual revenue for the year ended 31 December 2018.
+No other single issuer or organisation's remuneration was over 5% of AMBAP's total annual revenue for the year ended 31 December 2018.